vincentarelbundock/Rdatasets/doc/gt/rst/sza.rst

    A tibble with 816 rows and 4 variables:

    latitude
-      The latitude in decimal degrees for the observations
+      The latitude in decimal degrees for the observations.

    month
-      The measurement month; all calculations where conducted for the first day of each month
+      The measurement month.
+All calculations where conducted for the first day of each month.

    tst
-      The true solar time at the given ``latitude`` and date (first of ``month``) for which the solar zenith angle is calculated
+      The true solar time at the given ``latitude`` and date (first of ``month``) for which the solar zenith angle is calculated.

    sza
-      The solar zenith angle in degrees, where ``NA``\ s indicate that sunrise hadn't yet occurred by the ``tst`` value
+      The solar zenith angle in degrees, where ``NA``\ s indicate that sunrise hadn't yet occurred by the ``tst`` value.

    .. rubric:: Details
       :name: details